Kristina01111000/Drws_site/README.md

 Emails i need to make: All of them,  intro email is for 30 day challenge, the rest are going to be newsletters

-- constant contact doesn't allow me upload an audio file, can't find any that do, people usually don't use audio files in emails so they don't offer it

-get an update on when the app will be done, is it actually soon? like in a couple months?

 - figure out why peepso autoupdate isn't working

 - use google analytics to see about scorecard, or just use the app?

 3/30
-- Change the emails to make them more of a newsletter
 - Make a new account and see how it works

-- did we decide on a new monthly topic?
-4 e metaphysics is too much, should we wait for a new monthly topic until the month after we send out the email to current patients?

 - figure out the email situation, its time to move on it, not many changes needed
 - think about how to link the great outdoors page and the group well, have dr w move his comment?